tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 Arithmetic with NULL operands will result in a NULL operand.

-In the following list of operators, the tag "(arithmetic)" indicates that all operands are expected to be numbers and should result in a number;
+In the following list of operators, the tag "(arithmetic)" indicates that all operands are expected to be numerics (other than NUMBER) and should result in a nuericr;
 the tag "(comparison)" indicates that operands are expected to have similar data types and should result in a BOOLEAN; the tag "(logic)" indicates that operands are expected to be BOOLEAN and should result in a BOOLEAN.